Your builder must give you a copy of the Domestic Building Consumer Guide before you sign a major domestic building contract.

 Your builder must also take out Domestic Building Insurance if the cost of the work is more than $16,000.

-To check if a builder is eligible for Domestic Building Insurance, use the Builder Search on the Victorian Managed Insurance Authority website.
+To check if a builder is eligible for Domestic Building Insurance, use the Builder Search - Victorian Managed Insurance Authority.

 Appointing your builder

 The builder must be a registered building practitioner and use a major domestic building contract if the work costs more than $10,000.
 Building work includes: